croucherk/GPG-Beginner-Guide/README.md

 ## Conclusion

 * I hope that you find this reference document useful
-* I know this guide is not perfect, and I intend to continue working on it until it is perfect, but I am proud of what I have produced so far and how much I have learned from it
+* This guide is in constant development, and any suggestions or requests are appreciated
 * Good luck, and happy hacking!

 [^1]:(https://gnupg.org/)